TecuceanuGabriel/iap4-movie-db/README.md

 The project is a Svelte-Flask web application that allows users to:

-- discover information about movie, tv shows and people that work in the industry
+- Search for and discover information about movies, TV shows, and people of the industry.
-- add items to lists
-- search for movies, tv shows and people
+- Add movies and shows to their watchlists, or mark them as finished along with a rating and a review.
+Favourite actors can also be followed.
-- create friendship realtionships with other users.
+- Create friendships with other users.
-- view friends profiles
+- View the profiles of friends.
-- view a live feed which contains the latests activities of the user's friends
+- View a live feed which contains the latests activities of the user's friends

 # Usage